rptb1/tammy-norie/plan/unsinkability.rst

   Prepare surfaces according to the experience from `.plan.battery`_.

+_`.plan.initial`

+  [Describe initial trial.]

+_`.plan.inspect-initial`

+  Inspect the initial installation at intervals and check:

+  1. bonding between the foam and:
+     - rough fibreglass (e.g. `.vol.ceiling`_)
+     - gelcoated fibreglass (e.g. (`.vol.sides`_ in the heads)
+     - painted wood (e.g. `.vol.heads-bulkhead`_)
+     - wet areas (e.g. `.vol.engine-locker`_)
+     - gravity-challenged areas (e.g. `.vol.ceiling`_)

+  2. bonding between the foam and the vinyl in similar areas

+  3. bonding in taped edges

+  3. moisture

+     - on the surface of the vinyl
+     - between the vinyl and the foam
+     - between the foam and the surfaces
+     - along edges, especially where taped

+  4. mould growth

 _`.plan.weighbridge`

   Visit a public weighbridge with the boat on her trailer (all